kernelkit/infix/doc/container.md

     curl http://localhost

 or connect to port 80 of your running Infix system with a browser.
+See the following sections for how to add more interfaces and start/stop the container at boot/reboot.

+> To add your own content to web server, place the HTML files in, e.g.,
+> `/cfg/www/*.html` and add `-v /cfg/www:/usr/share/nginx/html:ro` to
+> the command line (above).  <https://hub.docker.com/_/nginx/>

 ### Multiple Networks